LadyMozzarella/DBC-p1-challenge-games/part6_sudoku-1-modeling-logic-challenge/README.md

 ##Summary

-By the end of the next two challenges you'll have a fully-functioning Sudoku solver that you can run from the command line.
+ the end of the next two challenges you'll have a fully-functioning Sudoku solver that you can run from the command line.

 [Sudoku](http://en.wikipedia.org/wiki/Sudoku) is a logic-based, combinatorial number-placement puzzle.
 The objective is to fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 sub-grids that compose the grid (also called "boxes") contains all of the digits from 1 to 9.